MdRafidulIslam/rafi-smart-contract1/README.md

   //byte objects look like 0xsdsysydggt
   //unint256 here 256 is bit (8,16,32 upto 256 we can use)
   uint256 public goodNumber;//this gets initialized to zero,
-  //this 'uint256 public preferredNumber' is a global scope means anything inside the curly brackets of contract akrkSimplestorage can access it.
+  //this 'uint256 public goodNumber' is a global scope means anything inside the curly brackets of contract akrkSimplestorage can access it.
 //pasing parameter of type uint256 and made the function public
 //anything created within this function below can't be access by other functions or anything inside the curly brackets of contract akrkSimplestorage
   function store(uint256 goodNumber) public{